saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

       Human are also social animals.
 But what is socialization?
 Is there a limit to how many interactions we can handle?
     </p>
     <p>
       Without looking too much into biology, once again, evolution supports socialization.
 Apologies to all of you  introverts, including myself!
-Look at it this way: If a father and a mother stayed around longer, children had a better chance of surviving.
+Look at it this way: If a family stayed around longer, children had a better chance of surviving.
 Larger families and tribes could also better defend themselves against intruders.
 They would help each other with their youngsters, share food, and build homes.
 That's how we formed teams and tribes.
     </p>
   </div>
   <div class="container">